kukulo2011/OpenCovid_ventilator/firmware/Readme.md

 ## Hardware

-We plan using RAMPS 1.4 board and the RepRapDiscount Full Graphic Smart Controller.
+We plan using RAMPS 1.4 board along with Arduino Mega and the RepRapDiscount Full Graphic Smart Controller.
 The board has 3 power FET's that can be used to control the blower RPM and solenoid valves.
 The stepper drivers may be used to drive steppers in precision valves.
+The LCD will show basic quantities and enable setting some (not so often used) parameters.
+To control the main ventilator parameteres, there wil be several potentiometers on the panel (TBD) allowing fast and easy control.
+The on-line charts of pressure, flow and volume will be available via [Android app](../display_app).

+## Installation
+Use Arduino IDE.
+Open Breezy.ino to compile the code and flash the Arduino Mega.
+No need to add any libraries.
+To use the app, connect the usb cable to your phone/tablet with the app installed.

 ### Sensors